-A snowblower that won’t start is almost always due to a fuel problem.
-And nothing raises your blood pressure like a dead snowblower following the season’s first snowstorm.
+A snowblower that won’t start is almost always due to a fuel problem due to neglect.

-Wrong, at least in my case.
+Wrong, at least in my experience.
 As I discovered, leaving the carburetor empty and exposed to air hastens oxidation and varnish.
 Fluctuating temperatures and humidity throughout the summer invite varnish, and it doesn’t take much to plug the tiny orifices in a carburetor.
-Then, it’s just a matter of time before you’re stinking of gasoline on Thanksgiving day while blasting carb cleaner on everything within reach.

 Instead, add fuel stabilizer at the end of the season, run the engine for a few minutes to distribute the treated gas throughout the system, then shut down the engine.
-Now you can shut off the fuel line for the summer.
 The treated fuel in the carburetor bowl provides protection and helps keep components clean.

 Some people claim you should run the carburetor empty since the gas will evaporate anyway.
-That may be true, but evaporation takes time, and the carburetor will at least be protected in the intervening months.
+Maybe, but evaporation takes time, and the stabilizer will protect the carburetor in the interim.

 Use ethanol-free gas